tenchi-security/zanshin-cli/README.md

 **Options**:

+* `--scan-target-id UUID`: Only list alerts from the specified scan targets.
 * `--state [OPEN|ACTIVE|IN_PROGRESS|RISK_ACCEPTED|RESOLVED|CLOSED]`: Only list alerts in the specified states.  [default: OPEN, ACTIVE, IN_PROGRESS, RISK_ACCEPTED, RESOLVED]
 * `--severity [CRITICAL|HIGH|MEDIUM|LOW|INFO]`: Only list alerts with the specified severities  [default: CRITICAL, HIGH, MEDIUM, LOW, INFO]
 * `--help`: Show this message and exit.